Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 #### For a representative subset we call the function with input paramter 1
 8. run "python ReplicateExperimentalResults.py 1"

+    *Running the representative subset should take up to 2 hours*

 #### For the whole expirements we call the function with input paramter 0
 8. run "python ReplicateExperimentalResults.py 0"

+    *Note: Running the whole datset should will take significant computing time (several days)*

 ### 3. Extract Numbers presented in the Paper